 We recently ran some tests with TestDFSIO, a read/write test utility for Hadoop, on a cluster of m1.xlarge instances with four ephemeral disk devices per node.
 The results confirm that HDFS performs better:

 |Write||200 mbps/node||100 mbps/node|

-Some people think that HDFS is not secure, but that’s not true.
+Some people think that HDFS isn't secure, but that’s a common misconception.
 Hadoop provides user authentication via Kerberos and authorization via file system permissions.
-YARN, Hadoop’s latest version, takes it even further with a new feature called federations - dividing a cluster into several namespaces which prevents users from accessing data that does not belong to them.
-Data can be uploaded to the amazon instances securely via SSL.
+Hadoop YARN takes this even further with a new feature called federations: dividing a cluster into several namespaces, thereby restricting users to only the data to which they should have access.
+In addition, data can be uploaded to Amazon instances securely via SSL.

-S3 has built-in security.
-It supports user authentication to control who has access to the data, which at first only the bucket and object owners do.
+S3 also has built-in security.
+It supports user authentication to control data access.
+At first, only the bucket and object owners have access to data.
 Further permissions can be granted to users and groups via bucket policies and Access Control Lists (ACL).
-Data can be encrypted and uploaded securely via SSL.
+S3 also allows you to securely encrypt and upload data via SSL.

-Even though HDFS can store files of any size, it has issues storing really small files (they should be concatenated or unified to Hadoop Archives).
-Also, data saved on a certain cluster is only available to machines on that cluster and cannot be used by instances outside the cluster.
+Even though HDFS can store files of any size, it has well-documented issues storing really small files, which should be concatenated or unified to Hadoop Archives.
+In addition, data saved on a certain cluster in HDFS is only available to machines on that cluster, and cannot be used by instances outside the cluster.